 We visited the courtyard, the church and the crypt, where you can still see the bones of some of the monks who once lived here.
 But the biggest surprise came in the end when our guide walked with us to the top of the roof.
 From up there, we had an amazing view of the city, the mountains and even the silver mines in the distance.

 It is worth doing this tour for the view alone.
 You won’t regret it.

 #3 Eat Kalaphurka

-As we were driving from San Pedro de Atacama to Uyuni, our guide asked as about our travel plans and, the moment he heard we were going to Potosi, explained to us that we absolutely had to try Kalaphurka.
+As we were driving from San Pedro de Atacama to Uyuni, our guide asked us about our travel plans and, the moment he heard we were going to Potosi, explained to us that we absolutely had to try Kalaphurka.

 Kalaphurka is a soup that is usually eaten for breakfast.
 You will have a hard time finding it in restaurants after 11am.
-The soup consists of potatoes, corn, meat and lots of chilli and is kept warm by a hot volcanic stone that is dropped into it just before it gets served.
+The soup consists of potatoes, corn, meat and lots of chillies and is kept warm by a hot volcanic stone that is dropped into it just before it gets served.
 When we got it, the soup was boiling.
 It was delicious!

 Finding Kalaphurka in Potosi is surprisingly hard.
 Your best bet is to go towards the cementerio, where you will find restaurants that serve the dish.
 We ate it at Doña Eugenia, a place that was filled with locals when we arrived.

 The Casa de la Moneda, the national mint of Bolivia, is where the silver from the mountains was processed and pressed into silver coins.
 These days, it serves as a museum, a reminder of a time when Potosi was one of the richest cities in the world.